dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDatabaseMissingTable()`

-Checks if specified table not exists in database:
+Check if the specified table doesn't exist in the database:

 ```php
 $this->assertDatabaseMissingTable('unicorns');